AshrefG/deploy-spring-boot-on-k8s-using-jenkins/README.md

 ### Test Connection

 ---
-Ensure that Jenkins can successfully connect to your Kubernetes cluster and Docker registry, GitHub (webhooks).
+Ensure that Jenkins can connect to your Kubernetes cluster and Docker registry, GitHub (webhooks).
 Test the connections in the Jenkins configuration.

 ### Jenkins Pipeline Stages